daily word - rigorous faith

 Add new comment

-daily word - smart?
+daily word - big circle?

 Dale Cresap's picture